TinoZg/SnakeGame/README.md

 ## Snake game in JavaScript using HTML5 Canvas

 **Game.js**
-* General code for the game
+* general code for the game

 **Snake.js**
 * class for Snake object